DSD-DBS/capella-collab-manager/README.md

 1. Build management portal and session images locally (without initial TeamForCapella support) \
-   To reduce the build time, the default configutation only builds images for Capella 6.0.0.
+   To reduce the build time, the default configuration only builds images for Capella 6.0.0.
 If you want to build more images for different versions, set the environment variable `CAPELLA_VERSIONS` with a space-separated list of semantic Capella versions.